ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(i) When EoD process is turned ON**

-1. Registration client checks if the system is online as soon as the assigned approver (such as Supervisor) approves or rejects a new registration or UIN update.
+1. Registration Client checks if the system is online as soon as the assigned approver (such as supervisor) approves or rejects a new registration or UIN update.
-1. If client is online, the registration client sends registration id to server and then the packets are marked as “Ready to upload” and auto uploaded to server.
+1. If client is online, the Registration Client sends Registration ID to server and then the packets are marked as “Ready to upload” and auto uploaded to server.
-1. If client is offline or on low bandwidth, then when the client next comes online, the registration id’s are sent to server through scheduled or manual sync and the packets are then marked as “ready to upload”.
+1. If client is offline or on low bandwidth, then when the client next comes online, the Registration ID’s are sent to server through scheduled or manual sync and the packets are then marked as “ready to upload”.
 1. Once the packets are ready for upload, packets are uploaded in two ways:
    * The registration officer can initiate upload to server using upload function.
    * Export to external storage device for subsequent upload as required.